-Fonts are activated on your computer through the Adobe Creative Cloud desktop application.
+Fonts are activated on your computer through Adobe Creative Cloud desktop.
 If you do not have the software installed, download it from https://creative.adobe.com/products/creative-cloud.

 Make sure that you are signed in to Creative Cloud with the same Adobe ID that you use for your Creative Cloud subscription.

-Your account information is at the top of the Creative Cloud desktop application; click your profile picture to reveal the name and email address of the account you're using.
+Your account information is at the top of Creative Cloud desktop; click your profile picture to reveal the name and email address of the account you're using.

 To switch to a different account, click Sign Out.
 After you are signed out, you will see the option to sign in with another Adobe ID.

-The Fonts tab is updated when the font is active, and will have a green check mark next to each available font family name.
+The Fonts menu is updated when the font is active, and will have a green check mark next to each available font family name.

 If a font fails to activate or there is a conflict with a font already installed on your computer, an error message is displayed with information on how to resolve the problem.

 If the fonts are not active, try turning off the font option in Creative Cloud, wait a moment, and then turn it back on.